And to Think That I Saw It on Mulberry Street

-And to Think That I Saw It on Mulberry Street is Theodor Seuss Geisel's first children's book published under the pen name Dr. Seuss.
+And to Think That I Saw It on Mulberry Street is Theodor Seuss Geisel's first children's book published under the name Dr. Seuss.
 First published by Vanguard Press in 1937, the story follows a boy named Marco, who describes a parade of imaginary people and vehicles traveling along a road, Mulberry Street, in an elaborate fantasy story he dreams up to tell his father at the end of his walk.
 However, when he arrives home, he decides instead to tell his father what he actually saw—a simple horse and wagon.

 Geisel conceived the core of the book aboard a ship in 1936, returning from a European vacation with his wife.
-The rhythm of the ship's engines captivated him and inspired the book's signature lines:
+The rhythm of the ship's engines captivated him and inspired the book's signature lines: "And that is a story that no one can beat.
+And to think that I saw it on Mulberry Street."

 At least 20 publishers rejected the book before Geisel ran into an old college classmate, who had just become juvenile editor at Vanguard Press.
 Vanguard agreed to publish the book, and it met with high praise from critics upon release, though sales were not as impressive.
 Later analyses of the book have focused on its connections to Geisel's childhood; the street of the title is probably named after a street in Geisel's hometown of Springfield, Massachusetts.
 Geisel returned to fictionalized versions of Springfield in later books, and Marco appeared again in 1947 in the Dr. Seuss book McElligot's Pool.

 In March 2021, the Seuss Estate removed the book from publication due to images in the book that the estate deemed "hurtful and wrong".

 Plot

-A boy named Marco, who is walking home from school, thinks of his father's advice:
+While walking home from school, a boy named Marco recalls his father's words: "Marco, keep your eyelids up and see what you can see."
 However, the only thing Marco has seen on his walk is a horse pulling a wagon on Mulberry Street.
-To make his story more interesting, Marco imagines a progressively more elaborate scene.
-He imagines the horse is first a zebra, then a reindeer, then an elephant, and finally, an elephant helped by two giraffes.
-The wagon changes to a chariot, then a sled, then a cart holding a brass band.
+Marco begins to envision a more fantastical scene; he first turns the horse into a zebra, then a reindeer, and finally an elephant accompanied by two giraffes.
+The wagon turns into a chariot, then a sled, then a cart carrying a brass band.

-Marco's realization that Mulberry Street intersects with Bliss Street leads him to imagine a group of police escorts.
-The scene becomes a parade, as he then imagines a grandstand filled with the mayor and aldermen; an airplane dropping confetti; and, in the final incarnation of the scene, a Chinese man, a magician pulling rabbits out of a hat, and a man with a ten-foot beard.
-Now almost home, he snaps back to reality and rushes up the front steps, eager to tell his father his imagined story.
-However, when his father questions him about what he saw on his way home, his face turns red and he says, "Nothing ... but a plain horse and wagon on Mulberry Street".
+Upon realizing that Mulberry Street intersects with Bliss Street, Marco adds a group of police escorts.
+The scene becomes a parade with a grandstand filled with the mayor and city officials, an airplane dropping confetti, and more.
+Marco arrives home, eager to share his fanciful story with his father.
+However, when his father questions him about what he saw on his way home, he grows embarrassed and responds, "Nothing but a plain horse and wagon on Mulberry Street."